Decarbonizing Industrial Supply Chain Energy

 REBA Institute Workshop on Decarbonizing Industrial Supply Chain Energy

-This this the second workshop in a series facilitated stakeholder gatherings for the REBA Institute’s newest initiative, Decarbonizing Industrial Supply Chain Energy (DISC-e).
+This is the fourth workshop in a series of facilitated stakeholder gatherings for the REBA Institute’s newest initiative: Decarbonizing Industrial Supply Chain Energy (DISC-e).
 DISC-e will help organizations with Scope 3 GHG commitments go beyond their first-tier suppliers and send zero-carbon demand signals to the base of their supply chains.
 In the first year, the initiative will focus on one or two industrial commodities, specific supply chains that cut across multiple commodities, and/or related modes of transport.
-The objective of the second workshop is to continue to refine the impact area of focus and test assumptions.
+The objective of this workshop is to align on a final focus area.